Gary Bradds: Professional career

 Bradds was selected by the Baltimore Bullets in the first round (No. 3 pick overall) of the 1964 NBA draft but played sparingly in his rookie season.

 After his release three games into the 1965–66 season, Bradds signed with the Twin City Sailors of the North American Basketball League and was selected to the All-league Second Team.
 The next season he played with the Columbus Comets and gained All-First Team honors.
 After the 1966–67 season, his contract was sold to the Oakland Oaks of the new American Basketball Association.
+He had decided to retire but elected to take a two-year contract that essentially saw him be a bench player.

 At the outset of the 1968–69 campaign, Bradds came off the bench for a star-studded Oaks team that featured future Hall of Famer Rick Barry, Warren Armstrong, Doug Moe, Larry Brown and Ira Harge.
 When Barry went down with a knee injury midway through the season, Bradds stepped up in a starter role and the league leaders missed nary a beat.
 He averaged 20.5 points and 10.1 rebounds in the playoffs with a high of 43 points against Minnesota.

 Bradds went to play with the Washington Capitols (1969–70), Carolina Cougars and Texas Chaparrals (1970–71) in the ABA.
 In his career, he averaged 12.2 points and 5.5 rebounds in the regular season and 17.0 points and 7.9 rebounds in the playoffs.
 He ranks 67th in ABA history in free throws and 76th in free throw attempts.
 He ranked in the top 10 in free throw percentage in the 1968–69 season.
 His field goal percentage of .478 ranks 36th in ABA history, while free throw percentage of .803 is 32nd overall.